Dynamic control of photon-magnon interactions via secondary magnon excitation: Design and Numerical Modeling of the Hybrid Photon-Magnon System

 In designing hybrid systems, it is essential to account for the various forms of hybridization and their collective influence on the system’s dynamics.
 We investigate magnonic interactions in a configuration specifically chosen to minimize direct dipolar coupling.
 This allows us to isolate and analyze interaction pathways mediated indirectly through a standard bosonic mode, i.e., photons.
-The observed hybrid system features the resonator parked near a microstrip line and integrated with the two magnetic films—YIG and permalloy—mounted on opposite arms of the resonator within a planar geometry, as illustrated in Fig. \ref{fig:3d-schematic}.
-When a microwave current propagates along the \(x\)-axis through the microstrip line, it produces a transverse microwave magnetic field that excites the hexagonal resonator (depicted as the silver strip on the substrate).
+The observed hybrid system features the resonator parked near a microstrip line that is 0.57 mm wide and 30 mm long.
+It integrates with the two 3 mm \(\times\) 3 mm magnetic films—YIG and permalloy—mounted on opposite arms of the resonator within a planar geometry, as illustrated in Figure \ref{fig:3d-schematic}.
+When a microwave current propagates along the \(x\)-axis (see axes in Figure \ref{fig:3d-schematic}) through the microstrip line (labelled `MSL' in Figure \ref{fig:3d-schematic}), it produces a transverse microwave magnetic field that excites the hexagonal resonator (labelled `HRR').
 It functions as a parallel-LC circuit exhibiting quasi-static resonance.
-This resonant field, in turn, interacts with the magnetic YIG (black film in Fig. \ref{fig:3d-schematic}) and permalloy (dirty green film) films placed on the resonator, inducing their respective magnon modes and enabling the probing of respective photon–magnon coupling dynamics.
+This resonant field, in turn, interacts with the magnetic YIG (black film in Figure \ref{fig:3d-schematic}) and permalloy (of thickness 20 \(\mu\)m, dirty green film in the Figure) films placed on the resonator, inducing their respective magnon modes and enabling the probing of respective photon–magnon coupling dynamics.
 The high-frequency electromagnetic solver CST Studio Suite was employed to simulate individual hybrid configurations: resonator–permalloy, resonator–YIG, and the combined hybrid system resonator–YIG–permalloy.
-The simulations employed standard material parameters for the magnetic films and are listed in Table \ref{tab:material-props}.
-The dimensions of the resonator, the microstrip line, the YIG and permalloy films are indicated in Table \ref{tab:dimensions} (cf. Verma \textit{et al.}\cite{verma-2024}).